MadhumithaKalidoss/Diabetes-Prediction/README.md

 ## Data - Driven Insights

-Explored new ways of visualising data
+Explored new ways of visualising and analysing data

   -Point Plots